+- Darker colors are used in this piece.

+- Dark green, black, dark gray

+- Smudges are apparent.

-- Appears as if he drips watercolor paints rather than strokes them. - Background pattern is rough. - The background consists of blocks and simple lines, basic outlines of grass. - Enlarged figures are the main emphasis. - The figures are very simple outlines, similar to mere silhouettes.
-They are filled with simple grays and light reds. - Farthest left figure is based on Joy of Life.
+- Appears as if he drips watercolor paints rather than strokes them.

+- Background pattern is rough.

+- The background consists of blocks and simple lines, basic outlines of grass.

+- Enlarged figures are the main emphasis.

+- The figures are very simple outlines, similar to mere silhouettes.
+They are filled with simple grays and light reds.

+- Farthest left figure is based on Joy of Life.

-Cultural Context of "Interior At Nice" and "Bathers By The River"
+Cultural Context of "Bathers By The River"

+Visit to Tangier

+- Tangier is in Morocco - "Became a destination for many European and American diplomats, spies, writers and businessmen."
+(Tangier-Wikipedia) - "Between the period of being a strategic Berbertown and then a Phoenician trading centre to the independence era around the 1950s, Tangier was a nexus for many cultures" (Tangier-Wikipedia)

+Sleep problems

-- Similar devices to the times of Degas and Cezanne. - Western art surrounded him. - Out of school, and trying to earn a living, and to avoid losing his mind, he went to Etienne, to the Ecole de la ville de Paris, where they were taught painting and sculpture - He chose the route of painting. - Insanity is something anyone would wish to avoid, and will find an outlet before it's too late.
-It appears that painting was Matisse's escape and outlet. - Unable to sell anything - Struggling to earn a living as it is, it is also likely his insanity comes from his inability to sell. - When weary, he walked around Paris - Paris is a very beautiful city, known as the city of love.
-This beauty is likely what Matisse is depicting. - Visit to Tangier - Tangier is in Morocco - Became a destination for many European and American diplomats, spies, writers and businessmen."
-(Tangier-Wikipedia) - "Between the period of being a strategic Berbertown and then a Phoenician trading centre to the independence era around the 1950s, Tangier was a nexus for many cultures" (Tangier-Wikipedia) - Sleep problems - He slept badly, having severe insomnia attacks. - He can't take sedatives, sedatives send him into a frenzy. - He can't sleep stretched out, he has a perfect bed and still can't sleep. - He would get up, sit in his armchair, uncomfortable, but doesn't care. - He never slept more than 5 hours per night.
+- He slept badly, having severe insomnia attacks. - He can't take sedatives, sedatives send him into a frenzy. - He can't sleep stretched out, he has a perfect bed and still can't sleep. - He would get up, sit in his armchair, uncomfortable, but doesn't care. - He never slept more than 5 hours per night.

-Matisse, Henri.
-"Interior at Nice."
-Henrimatisse,

-THE REAL PROPERTY AND
+Kathe Kollwitz

+- Based on the war in Germany and its victims - Seems to be sending a message to anyone who will listen - Shows the emotional effects of the victims throughout the war

+Kollwitz, Kathe.
+"Germany's Children are Hungry."
+Leicer's German Expressionism Collection.